CagataySonmez/EdgeCloudSim/CONTRIBUTING.md

 EdgeCloudSim is an open source project, so every contributor is welcome!
 EdgeCloudSim has not been fully tested regarding to many different scenarios.
 There may be some bugs which are waiting to be fixed.
-You can add new features on EdgeCloudSim such as:
+You can add new features on EdgeCloudSim as well.

-Integration of different access technologies such as 3G/4G Adding a realistic energy consumption model for mobile devices as well as data centers Adding a realistic cost model for data centers Implementing task migration among VMs or Data Centers And more...
+Here is the list of needed features:

+## Needed Features

+* Mist computing features (executing tasks on mobile device)
+* Incorporating cellular access network model into EdgeCloudSim (3G/4G/5G)
+* Task migration among the Edge or Cloud VMs
+* Energy consumption model for the mobile and edge devices as well as the cloud datacenters
+* Adding probabilistic network failure model by considering the congestion or other parameters such as the distance between mobile device and the WiFi access point.
+* Visual tool for displaying the network topology

 # Reporting Bugs